kamilkhanlab/ConvexSampling.jl/README.md

 In [our recent paper](https://doi.org/10.1016/j.compchemeng.2021.107413), we presented a new approach for generating a guaranteed affine underestimator for a black-box convex function on a box domain, by tractable derivative-free sampling.
 Felix Bonhoff's master's thesis (RWTH Aachen, 2023) presented a variant of this approach that requires fewer samples.

-This repository provides a Julia v1.9 implementation of our new sampling approach.
+This repository provides a Julia implementation of our new sampling approach, tested in Julia v1.9.
+If you make use of this implementation in your own work, please cite the accompanying article:

+>   Yingkai Song, Huiyi Cao, C. Mehta, and Kamil A. Khan, Bounding convex relaxations of process models from below by tractable black-box sampling, _Computers & Chemical Engineering_, **153**:107413 (2021). doi:10.1016/j.compchemeng.2021.107413

 ## Installation